SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Introduction to Clinical Immunological Tests_Litwin.md

 #hemonc #clinics
 ![[3.
 Introduction to Clinical Immunological Tests_Litwin_NOTES (1).pdf]]

+this is on the TBL
+- general approaches to management and treatment of these
+- - interpretation of appropriate lab tests for some immune disorders

 basic tests we'd order every day for inflammation , etc erythrocyte sedimentation rate ESR and CRP = very sensitive but not specific, they're just acute phase reactants and can be elevated in many diseases
 - ESR - how fast RSCs settle to bottom of tube in 1 hr? faster it settles = higher the ESR. so acute phase reactants would negate that charge and make cells sequester.